Your safety is important! Find all the details of our response to COVID-19 ❯

 Prior to 2022, when even a modest knowledge of PHP would have employers stalking you à la Joe Goldberg, asking the above question would have earned you the same looks as if you’d asked Should I cash in my winning lottery ticket?
 The answer would have been yes, compounded with a few Are you crazy or what?

-The phenomenon now known simply as ‘the tech layoffs’ of 2022, which is sadly still ongoing in 2023 and which saw even the most prestigious tech companies all over the world firing tens of thousands of their employees, has certainly forced assessments to become more sober.
+The phenomenon now known simply as ‘the tech layoffs’ of 2022, which saw even the most prestigious tech companies all over the world firing tens of thousands of their employees, has certainly forced assessments to become more sober.

-It has to be acknowledged that it’s not as easy to find a job in tech today as it was a few years ago (when it used to be remarkably easy).
-Competition has become sharper, as many of the skilled professionals who recently lost their jobs are now back among the candidates.
+While the phenomenon of layoffs came to an end around mid-2023, it has to be acknowledged that it’s not as easy to find a job in tech today as it was a few years ago (when it used to be remarkably easy).
+Competition has become sharper, as many of the skilled professionals who recently lost their jobs returned among the candidates.

 In spite of this, the answer is still very much yes – coding bootcamps are definitely worth it, at least if you’re looking to work in tech.
 The layoffs only slowed down the constant growth of tech, at a point when that growth seemed admittedly out of proportion – but they certainly did not arrest or revert it.